-1. INTRODUCTION 4
+1. 1

 2. OBJECTIVES OF USING CCTV CAMERAS 4

-3. STATEMENT OF PURPOSE AND PRINCIPLES .5
+3. STATEMENT OF PURPOSE AND PRINCIPLES 5

-4. ACCOUNTABILITY AND PUBLIC INFORMATION .6
+4. ACCOUNTABILITY AND PUBLIC INFORMATION 7

-5. OPERATION OF THE SYSTEM .7
+5. OPERATION OF THE SYSTEM 3

-6. MANAGEMENT OF FOOTAGE .9
+6. MANAGEMENT OF FOOTAGE10)

-7. REQUESTS BY INDIVIDUALS FOR CCTV FOOTAGE (DATA SUBJECT ACCES REQUEST)1
+7. REQUESTS BY INDIVIDUALS FOR CCTV FOOTAGE (DATA SUBJECT ACCESS REQUEST)

-8. REQUESTS BY THIRD PARTIES FOR CCTV FOOTAGE1 2
+8. REQUESTS BY THIRD PARTIES FOR CCTV FOOTAGE14 4

-9. REQUESTS FOR CCTV FOOTAGE BY MANCHESTER CITY COUNCIL STAFFOR INTERNAL WORK RELATED PURPOSES1
+9. REQUESTS FOR CCTV FOOTAGE BY MANCHESTER CITY COUNCIL STAFF FOR INTERNAL WORK RELATED PURPOSES

-10 ASSESSMENT AND REVIEW1 4
+10 ASSESSMENT AND REVIEW10 3

+10.1 ANNUAL REVIEW 3

-11. INFORMATION AND COMPLAINTS1 5
+11. INFORMATION AND COMPLAINTS17 7

-12. DISCIPLINARY ACTION AGAINST COUNCIL STAFF1 5
+12. DISCIPLINARY ACTION AGAINST COUNCIL STAFF 3

-APPEN IDIX 1 DATA PROTECTION PRINCIPLES1 6
+APPEN IDIX 1 DATA PROTECTION PRINCIPLES19 Э

-APPEN IDIX 2 SURVEILLANCE CODE GUIDING PRINCIPLES1 7
+APPEN IDIX 2 SURVEILLANCE CODE GUIDING PRINCIPLES)

-APPFN IDIX 3 TEMPI ATE REPORT1 R
+APPEN IDIX 3 TEMPLATE REPORT22 2

-1. Introduction
+1. INTRODUCTION

 - 1.1 Manchester City Council operates CCTV cameras within Manchester's public areas (public area cameras) and within and around its premises (premises cameras). - 1.2 The public area cameras cover public areas in the City Centre, other district centres and public open spaces and are operated from a secure central control room where the images are monitored and recorded.
 The public area cameras may also be operated from the Council's Emergency Control Centre.
-A general description of the Council's public area cameras be found locations of the can http://www.manchester.gov.uk/info/200030/crime_antisocial_behaviour_and_nuisanc e/708/cctv_cameras_and_security/2. - 1.3 Premises cameras are standalone systems that cover separate Council premises and will be operated in a secure environment where the images can be monitored and recorded. - 1.4 Public area and some premises cameras operate in colour and have pan, tilt and zoom capabilities, which means they can scan areas, focus in on people (and objects) and follow them.
+A general description of the locations of the Council's public area cameras can be found at CCTV Cameras and Security. - 1.3 Premises cameras are standalone systems that cover separate Council premises and will be operated in a secure environment where the images can be monitored and recorded. - 1.4 Public area and some premises cameras operate in colour and have pan, tilt and zoom capabilities, which means they can scan areas, focus in on people (and objects) and follow them.
 These cameras do not record sound. - 1.5 The Council may also record footage using: - body worn cameras (which may also record sound) - mobile cameras mounted in Council vehicles - automatic number plate recognition cameras - 1.6 CCTV cameras and monitoring and recording equipment are owned by the Council but may be operated by contractors as well as Council staff. - 1.7 This Code of Practice does not apply to schools in the Manchester City Council area as schools are data controllers in their own right.